-- 6.4.5 Special Assignments Performance Review (SAPR) In the case of faculty members with special assignments (e.g., department chair, Director of the Speaking Intensive Program, etc.), the person with immediate supervisory responsibility for the special assignment should complete a performance evaluation that specifically speaks to the performance criteria (weighted according to §6.2.1) detailed in the faculty member's original letter of appointment. - 6.4.6 Annual Performance Weighting Form (APWF) A brief form indicating the specific weightings the faculty member has chosen for that year for teaching, professional activity, and service.
-The form is filled out by the faculty member and given directly to the department chair.
-The APWF will be submitted by September 1, when August 16 is the start date of the contract period for that APWF review period.
-As appropriate and justified, any faculty member can request that his/her APWF be amended for that review period.
-All changes to the APWF must be approved by the department chair and the dean.
-Any modifications must be approved no later than May 15 of the review period.
-Chairs will submit their own APWF directly to the dean.
+6.4.5 Special Assignments Performance Review (SAPR) In the case of faculty members with special assignments (e.g., department chair, Director of the Speaking Intensive Program, etc.), the person with immediate supervisory responsibility for the special assignment should complete a performance evaluation that specifically speaks to the performance criteria detailed in the faculty member's original letter of appointment, and submit that evaluation to the faculty member's department chair for incorporation into the APR.
+While Special Assignments vary, these assignments are generally additional service activities or projects and ordinarily will be included in the service category for the annual review evaluation.